Two charged with breaking into building on South Main Street, drug possession - Salisbury Post

 SALISBURY — A Rockwell man and woman face burglary and drug charges after a sheriff’s deputy found both while conducting a check of a business at 5200 South Main Street.

-Teresa Sharon Uphoff, 47, of Happy Hollow Road in Rockwell, faces charges of possession of burglary tools, felony breaking and entering, larceny after breaking and entering, two counts of felony possession of a schedule one controlled substance, two counts of possession of drug paraphernalia and possession of a controlled substance on the premise of a penal institute.
+Teresa Sharon Uphoff, 47, of Happy Hollow Road in Rockwell, faces charges of possession of burglary tools, felony breaking and entering, larceny after breaking and entering, two counts of felony possession of a schedule I controlled substance, two counts of possession of drug paraphernalia and possession of a controlled substance on the premise of a penal institute.

-William Lee Givens Jr., 45, also of Happy Hollow Road, faces charges of possession of burglary tools, felony breaking and entering, larceny after breaking and entering, felony possession of a schedule one controlled substance, possession of drug paraphernalia and carrying concealed weapons.
+William Lee Givens Jr., 45, also of Happy Hollow Road, faces charges of possession of burglary tools, felony breaking and entering, larceny after breaking and entering, felony possession of a schedule I controlled substance, possession of drug paraphernalia and carrying concealed weapons.

-The charges stem from an incident at American Century Home a building at 5200 South Main Street, between Webb Road and Grace Church Road.
+The charges stem from an incident at American Century Home a building at 5200 South Main Street between Webb Road and Grace Church Road.
 While conducting a business check there at about 5 p.m. on Thursday, a Rowan County sheriff’s deputy found a blue Chevrolet truck parked at the end of a lot and Uphoff in the driver’s seat, said Maj.
 John Sifford.

 The sheriff’s deputy also found Givens on site.